-Certain of our clinical-stage product candidates have been evaluated in registrational trials to date using fresh product formulation and/or drug product derived from HSCs extracted from the patients' bone marrow only.
-To optimize our potential product label and commercial presence, as part of any BLA or MAA submission for such product candidates, we plan to demonstrate comparability between drug product manufactured using HSCs derived from the patients' peripheral blood and drug product manufactured using HSCs derived from the patients' bone marrow, as well as between drug product that has been cryopreserved and fresh drug product.
-We also plan to demonstrate comparability between vector and drug product manufactured by our selected third party CMOs with vector and drug product manufactured at the academic centers that have conducted certain of our clinical trials to date.
+In addition, certain of our clinical-stage product candidates have been evaluated in registrational trials using drug product derived from HSCs extracted from the patients' bone marrow.
+To optimize our potential product label and commercial presence, as part of any BLA or MAA submission for such product candidates, we plan to demonstrate comparability between drug product manufactured using HSCs derived from the patients' peripheral blood and drug product manufactured using HSCs derived from the patients' bone marrow in these cases where clinical trials were conducted using vector and/or drug product manufactured at academic centers, we plan to demonstrate comparability between vector and/or drug product manufactured by our selected third party CMOs with vector and drug product manufactured at such academic centers.